May 9, 2023

 What are the benefits of vacuum glazing?

-• Better solar gain – allows more sun heat into the room helping reduce energy bills
+- Improved solar gain – Lets more heat from the sun into the room, helping to reduce energy bills naturally.

 What are the disadvantages of vacuum glazing?

-• Typically it is the most expensive option compared with double and triple glazing, this is thought to be due to there being no UK manufacturers making it and the inherent cost of the materials, some use silver for example
+- Typically it is the most expensive option compared with double and triple glazing, this is thought to be due to no UK manufacturers making it and the inherent cost of the materials, some use silver for example

 How much does vacuum glazing cost?